HCA has received a high volume of appeals for the School Employees Benefits Board (SEBB) Program. Learn more about the status of your enrollment.

 If your employer determines that you are eligible, you are required to enroll.
 However, you may waive your enrollment in SEBB medical if you are enrolled in other employer-based group medical, a TRICARE plan, or Medicare.
 (If you waive, your dependents will not be enrolled.)

-If you are eligible but do not enroll or waive your enrollment in SEBB medical during the first annual open enrollment, you will be enrolled by default as a single subscriber in UMP Achieve 1 (for medical), Uniform Dental Plan, MetLife vision, basic life and accidental death and dismemberment (AD&D) insurance, and basic long-term disability insurance.
+If you are eligible but do not enroll or waive your enrollment in SEBB medical, you will be automatically enrolled as a single subscriber in UMP Achieve 1 (for medical), Uniform Dental Plan, MetLife vision, basic life and accidental death and dismemberment (AD&D) insurance, and basic long-term disability insurance.
 Your dependents will not be enrolled.
 You will be charged a monthly $33 premium for medical coverage as well as a $25-per-account monthly tobacco use premium surcharge.

-If you are enrolled by default, you cannot change plans or enroll your eligible dependents until the next annual open enrollment unless you have a special open enrollment event that allows the change.
+If you are automatically enrolled, you cannot change plans or enroll your eligible dependents until the next annual open enrollment unless you have a special open enrollment event that allows the change.

 You cannot enroll in two SEBB accounts at the same time.
 If you are an eligible employee and are also eligible as a dependent under your spouse’s, state-registered domestic partner’s, or parent’s account, you may choose one of these options: